luterbachergroup/HSQC0/README.md

 ```
 data_1 = pd.read_csv('/Users/xxx/Documents/nmr/Birch_1/1/pdata/1/Data.txt', sep='\t', header=None)
 ```
 - Extract your peaks of interest out of the NMR spectra by specifying the region of the spectra where you might find them.
+In case of strong overlaping in the form of shoulder, a local maxima can be defined where ((middle > top **or** middle > bottom) and (middle > left **or** middle > right) and middle > threshold):
 ```
 ind_PeakX = [] #the peak X is defined
 # the algorithm will them look for peaks (ie. local maxima)